plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 Marketing is communication.
 You get to know people, look at the world from their point of view, listen to what they need, focus on them, create something that solves their issues, be valuable to them, help them notice you, remember you and keep in touch.

-Startups can help make things better and cause a change we'd like to see in the world.
-The web is broken thanks to the business model of surveillance capitalism so we're proud to say no to these best practices.
-And we're happy to say that it is possible to grow while doing so.
+We deliberately avoid the following marketing strategies.
+Many for ethical reasons, some for not wanting to strech ourselves too thin.
+By practicing ethical marketing, we can grow while respecting the people we're trying to reach.

 ## We don’t do any paid advertising

 Not doing paid advertising on platforms such as Google and Facebook is not a viable option to grow a company these days.
 This is the accepted wisdom for the vast majority of entrepreneurs, business owners, investors and marketers.
 Both Google and Facebook work hard on keeping that myth alive.

 [We don’t do any paid advertising campaigns](https://plausible.io/blog/startup-marketing) on social media, search engines and anywhere else.
 We cut out the middleman and don't help fund Google and Facebook and their stranglehold on the web and startups.
-And we still grew our MRR by 1000% in the last 6 months.

 There is nothing inherently wrong with advertising if people give their proper consent to it or if it's contextual without any need for personal data, we just don’t do it.

 ## We don’t use spy pixels from Facebook and Google to retarget you

 In the marketing world, it's a given that the most successful and lucrative way to do online advertising is remarketing.
 Get someone's email address or get someone to visit your site and then target them with remarketing messages on Google, Facebook or anywhere else as they browse the web.

 You can rest safely knowing that if you sign up for our service or if you visit our website, no tracking pixels are used and you will never have our ads follow you around the web.